shaghnanii/shaghnanii/README.md

 - 👋 Hi, I’m @shaghnanii
-- 👀 Android Developer
+- 👀 Full Stack Developer
-- 📫 Professional Laravel Developer
+- 📫 Sr. PHP Laravel Developer

 <!---
 shaghnanii/shaghnanii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.